Please note that Tapas no longer supports Internet Explorer.

 Noah glanced up, staring back down at the neat collection he'd made.
 Then, he shook his head.
 "I won't."

-Kaden, who'd grown up with a strong belief in eating (almost) everything on his plate when he always had too little to allow room for pickiness, frowned.
+Kaden, who'd grown up with a strong belief in eating almost everything when he always had too little to allow room for pickiness, frowned.
 "It's a waste of food."

 "Look at your own plate."
 The dragon calmly gestured to the much smaller pile of chopped olives, carefully picked out.